yactouat/pips_channel_personal-website_api/README.md

 - the Secret Manager secret name should be named `PGSSLROOTCERT` and the value should be the contents of the root certificate you have downloaded from Supabase (dont forget to grant the service account that created your service access to the secret)
 - you should also set a few repository secrets with relevant values based on what you see in the `./env.example` file
 - ! the path of your secret, under the `PGSSLROOTCERT` env var, should not be in the same directory than the bucket credentials secret
+- on each new release, migrations are run on the live database before the server starts

 ## API resources